wmfs/tymly/plugins/flobot-etl-plugin/README.md

 # flobot-etl-plugin

-> A collection of states for helping with Extract, Transform and Load tasks.
+> A collection of states for helping with Extract, Transform and Load tasks within [FlobotJS](http://www.flobotjs.io).

 ## <a name="install"></a>Install